Raiders' Davante Adams Cited for Assault After Shoving Man to Ground

-Davante Adams cited for assault after shoving man to ground originally appeared on NBC Sports Chicago
+Davante Adams cited for assault after shoving man to ground originally appeared on NBC Sports Bayarea

 Las Vegas Raiders wide receiver Davante Adams received a citation for assault after shoving a photographer to the ground following a loss to the Kansas City Chiefs on Monday Night Football, according to Kansas City Municipal Court records.